Convict women in Australia: Ross Female Factory

-Another factory was called Ross Female Factory located on the British island colony Tasmania.
+The Ross Female Factory was located on the British island colony Tasmania.
 The convicted women were taught how to sew, clean, cook and launder.
 There is archaeological evidence for the existence of a barter economy existing between inmates and guards.
 A total area of 105 m2 was excavated at Ross Factory between 1995 and 1999.
 The archaeological remains point towards the inmates having traded buttons in turn for tobacco, alcohol and sexual activities.
 Several court testimonies of convict women provide evidence for same-sex activity between the inmates in exchange for barter goods as well.
 A high number and diversity of buttons was found inside the cells of the women together with tobacco pipes and alcohol glass containers.
 The black market is a form of covert resistance that the female inmates showed.
 More overt forms of resistance include arson and vandalism inside of their cells.
 Archaeological excavations have found that the floor in a solitary cell in Ross Factory was composed of almost 60% charcoal which provides evidence for a fire that has struck inside.
 Common punishments for women caught resisting in prison were solitary confinement, iron neck collars and public humiliation.